The Comforts of Home

 "The Comforts of Home" is a short story by Flannery O'Connor.
-It was originally published in 1960 in The Kenyon Review and republished in 1965 in O'Connor's posthumous short story collection Everything That Rises Must Converge.
+It was originally published in the Autumn 1960 issue of The Kenyon Review and republished in 1965 in O'Connor's posthumous short story collection Everything That Rises Must Converge.
 In the story, a compassionate woman tries to save a troubled girl, but is resisted at every turn by her son, whose callousness is intensified by the patriarchal impulses of the surrounding society.